ttappr/trie-map/readme.md

     let k = words[0].0.len();

     for b in input.bytes() {
-        // Determine what word is leaving the window. if trie.contains_key_by_iter(window.range(..k).copied()) {
+        // Determine whether a word is leaving the window. if trie.contains_key_by_iter(window.range(..k).copied()) {
             count -= 1;
             println!("{count} words currently in the window.");